khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

 knows, and to win over them by every kind of praiseworthy action.

     We do not mean mercenaries, or those who follow us in our days of glory.
-    They are thieves of the title of friendship, they deceive friendship.
+    They are thieves of the title of friendship; they deceive friendship.
 You think that they are friends but they are not.
 The proof is that they abandon you when fortune abandons you.
-Nor do we mean those who make friends for a particular purpose, nor do we mean drinking companions, not those who gang together to commit crimes, or villainy, to attack people's honour, to satisfy their unhealthy curiosity, or for any other useless objective.
+Nor do we mean those who make friends for a particular purpose, nor do we mean drinking companions, not those who gang together to commit crimes or villainy, to attack people's honour, to satisfy their unhealthy curiosity, or for any other useless objective.
 These are not friends at all.
 The proof is that they speak evil of each other, and that they disperse as soon as the evil interests which